steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 Here’s the main things you should consider when scheduling your first demo:

 1. Invite individuals impacted by your team’s work
-  a.
-Craft and invite that lets them know why they should attend
+    - Craft and invite that lets them know why they should attend
 2. Decide what software to demo
-  a.
-Choose a member of your team to demo it
+    - Choose a member of your team to demo it
 3. Invite questions after demoing
-  a.
-If questions go longer than 5 minutes, schedule a follow up meeting
+    - If questions go longer than 5 minutes, schedule a follow up meeting
 4. Ask leaders for help overcoming blockers
 5. After the demo, have a team discussion on how the demo should improve
 6. Schedule the next demo